whitestorm2346/AutoClassChoosing/README.md

 # AutoClassChoosing

-## Version 2.0
+## Version 3.0

 ### What's new?

-In this version, the program will automatically download the web driver, so you don't have to set up by yourself.
+In this version, the web driver uses english version website to choose the classes and that will be a little bit faster to done this program.

 ### Download